What is the Saint Cecilia Academy?

 Principles of Chant – Theory and Practicum (3 credits)

-Courses are fully accredited Masters Level Courses and may be used toward the pursuit of the Master of Arts Degree in Theology or the Master of Arts Degree in Pastoral Studies from St. Joseph’s Seminary.
+Courses are fully accredited Masters Level Courses and may be used toward the pursuit of the Master of Arts Degree in Theology from St. Joseph’s Seminary.

 Where and when are the courses offered?

-Introduction to Chant – Summer of 2017, day and time TBA.
+Introduction to Liturgy – Fall of 2019.
+Date and time TBA.

-Liturgical Year/Art and Environment of Worship – Fall of 2017, day and time TBA.
+Liturgical Year/Art and Environment of Worship – Spring of 2020.
+Date and time TBA.

 What happens after taking all four courses?